Support Young People’s Transition to Independence

 Topic Overview

-The AIM Qualifications Level 3 Certificate in Youth Work Practice (England) is a nationally recognised qualification designed for individuals working or volunteering with young people aged 11-25.
-This certificate equips learners with the essential knowledge and skills to support youth development, promote equality and inclusion, and facilitate meaningful engagement.
-It covers key areas such as understanding the youth work sector, safeguarding, communication, and reflective practice, all within the context of the National Occupational Standards for Youth Work.
+The AIM Qualifications Level 3 Diploma in Youth Work Practice (England) is a nationally recognised qualification designed for individuals working or volunteering in youth work settings.
+It equips learners with the knowledge, skills, and values required to effectively support young people aged 11-25 in their personal, social, and educational development.
+The qualification covers key areas such as understanding the youth work sector, safeguarding, equality and diversity, communication, and programme planning.
+It is aligned with the National Occupational Standards for Youth Work and is ideal for those seeking to progress into a career as a professional youth worker or further study at higher levels.

 Key Concepts